 Mileage

-Actual mileage between official work stations within the school system and actual mileage for trips outside the school system which have been approved by the Superintendent and the Council in SBDM schools will be reimbursed at the rate of forty (40) cents per mile when the employee uses his/her own vehicle.
+Actual mileage between official work stations within the school system and actual mileage for trips outside the school system which have been approved by the Superintendent and the Council in SBDM schools will be reimbursed at the rate established by the Kentucky Finance Cabinet each quarter when the employee uses his/her own vehicle.
 Mileage shall be paid from the work station or home of the individual (whichever is the shorter distance) to the travel destination.

 Gasoline